 Business Case Study: Turner Industries

-Turner Industries wanted to improve quality of life to all employees, and to simultaneously find a risk mitigation solution for the high cost of workers’ compensation claims.
-They initiated an Employee Wellness Program in 2016 to provide their employees with health awareness, education, and a support system of health professionals.
+Turner Industries initiated an Employee Wellness Program in 2016 to provide their employees with health awareness, education, and a support system of health professionals.
 But they were missing a big piece of employee health: musculoskeletal wellness and injury prevention.
-There are few proactive, efficient and effective solutions on the market that address deficiencies with corrective and preventative programming.
-Further, Turner Industries needed the ability to aggregate data to understand injury trends across their employee population.

-Not only that, but many of the moderate measurements improved to ideal.
-Of the first evaluation, 50% of all measurements (~2900 measurements) were in the ideal range.
-After four months, that number increased to 3,269 ideal measurements.
+50% of all measurements (~2900 measurements) were in the ideal range.
+That number increased to 3,269 ideal measurements.

 Beyond the objective measurements, qualitative analysis concluded that employees perceived the program as beneficial and reported an increased sense in their quality of life.